4 tiny tots at Baan Lad Khammune

 What You Need To Bring:

 • Travel insurance is mandatory.
-If you turn up without medical insurance you will not be allowed on the tour, and it may be really difficult and expensive for you to get back down the river to Luang Prabang
+If you turn up without medical insurance you will not be allowed on the tour, and it may be really challenging and expensive for you to get back down the river to Luang Prabang

-• Ziploc bags for protecting passport, wallet, mobile phone, camera, charger, etc which are then placed in a drybag which we supply
+• Ziploc bags for protecting passport, wallet, mobile phone, camera, charger, etc which are then placed in a tethered drybag which we supply

 • Mosquito repellent cream or spray as a precaution when sitting outside in the evenings